JyotsnaP/Spark/README.md

 ## Spark and Distributed Computing jargons

 - Partioned data
+- RDDS
+- Dataframes
 - Fault Tolerance
+- Lineage Graph
 - Lazy evaluation
 - In memory computation
-- RDDS
-- Dataframes
-- Datasets
 - Transformations
 - Actions
-- Lineage Graph
 - Spark Job
 ---

-### Partitioned Data
+### Partitioned Data, RDD and Dataframes
 A partition is nothing but an atomic chunk of data that is stored on a node in a cluster.
 Partitions primarily exist to facilitate parallelism in Apache Spark. **RDDS** in Apache Spark are a collection of partitions.
 An **RDD** is the fundamental data structure and building block of Apache Spark.

 **RDDS** are: